All Episodes

 A lot of it really, really good news.

-Rasmussen, 80% of American adults agree with the federal government's decision to temporarily ban travelers from China, and then nearly all European countries after.
+Rasmussen, 80% of American adults agree with the federal government's decision to temporarily ban travelers from China and then nearly all European countries after.

-Uh now, the interesting thing about that, even 78% of Democrats agreed, this was not the administration, this was Donald Trump's decision.
+Now, the interesting thing about that, even 78% of Democrats agreed this was not the administration.

-Uh and by the way, the president encouraged Americans to engage in schooling from home for the time being.
+And by the way, the president encouraged Americans to engage in schooling from home for the time being.

-Twenty-six percent, however, view them as uh panicked overreaction, 10% they're not sure.
+26%, however, view them as panicked overreaction.

 36% disagreeing, 27% uncertain.

-Um, 42% finding the media's coverage to be excellent or good, 21% fair, 32% poor, uh, clear divide there.
+42% finding the media's coverage to be excellent or good.

-Uh because what they do in the beginning, just blame Trump and blame Trump constantly.
+Just blame Trump and blame Trump constantly.

 And anyway, but the numbers are pretty interesting across the board.

-And I think the top part of this has to be that the president now instituting the travel ban that was hysterical xenophobia and fear mongering, according to Joe.
+And I think the top part of this has to be that the president now instituting the travel ban that was hysterical, xenophobia, and fear-mongering, according to Joe.

 Yeah, that will happen more quickly in any future pandemic.